-Whether the admission relief is going to be of significant benefit to the sector depends greatly on the ability of venues (particularly theatres and concert venues), to re-open buildings for live audiences on a viable basis in adherence with government guidelines issued for COVID-19.
-HMRC have included a reference to admissions to live online performances, which have been the main way for venues to open without a live audience.
-However, the VAT guidance on this is limited.
+Whether the admissions relief is a significant benefit to the sector will depend on the ability of venues (particularly theatres and concert venues), to re-open buildings for live audiences on a viable basis in adherence with government guidelines issued for COVID-19 in February 2021.
+Online events have been the main way for venues to continue to operate during the crisis without a live audience.

 Selling access to watch an event online is subject to different VAT rules from selling physical admission to your venue.
 When selling access to consumers to online content, you need to consider whether what is being supplied is an ‘electronically supplied service’ (ESS).
 This is important because unlike admission to a physical venue, an ESS is treated as liable to VAT in the customer’s country, not the country of the supplier/venue.

 An ESS is characterised by being essentially access to online content (e.g. a video recording of a concert/performance/event) delivered without human intervention, where the consumer is in control of the timing of delivery and obtains immediate access to the content after payment.
 As such, supplies of ESS to UK consumers are liable to 20% VAT, not the reduced rates, and supplies to EU consumers are liable to VAT at the rate applicable in the customer’s country.

 Where however the internet is being used as a means for an audience to watch a performance which is happening live, as they watch/listen in real time (not a pre-recorded event), at a scheduled performance time, then HMRC’s comments on ‘live online performances’ in their guidance ‘VAT on admission charges to attractions’, suggests that this would not be regarded as an ESS and the temporary 5% and 12.5% admission rates in the UK could apply to all income, unless the performance was covered by the cultural exemption.
 This would also be subject to the cultural venue being the direct supplier – rather than an online platform.